nickbrandt/GitLab/doc/user/group/saml_sso/group_managed_accounts.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/214811) in GitLab 13.5.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/267184) in GitLab 13.10.

-Personal access token of group-managed accounts can be revoked by owners by clicking the Revoke button in the Personal Access Tokens tab.
+Group owners can revoke the personal access tokens of accounts in their group.
+To do so, select the Personal Access Tokens tab, and select Revoke.

-When a personal access token is revoked from the credentials inventory, the group-managed account user is notified by email.
+When a personal access token is revoked, the group-managed account user is notified by email.

 ## Limiting lifetime of personal access tokens of users in Group-managed accounts **(ULTIMATE)**